TigerIllustrated - Friday Clemson Insider Notes

 BECOME A SUBSCRIBER AT TIGERILLUSTRATED.com!

--- The latest we have on four-star defensive lineman Isaiah Campbell of Durham, N.C.
+-- The latest we have on Hinesville (Ga.) four-star offensive lineman Elyjah Thurmon.

 BIG SALE on officially-licensed Clemson apparel & gear at The Tiger Fan Shop HERE!